 Once the hard drive destruction and recycling process is finished you’re provided with a formal certificate of destruction to prove security was up to snuff.
 A certificate of destruction includes details like chain of custody, where and when the service took place, and witness names.

 Benefits of Combining Hard Drive Destruction & Recycling Services

 Free Hard Drive Recycling

-One of the greatest benefits of hard drive destruction services is how they recycle the leftover materials as a part of the service.
-Rather than needing to find two separate hard drive destruction and recycling providers, you’re given a package deal that can not only save on potential recycling costs, but also cut back on the time it takes to have hard drives safely disposed and recycled.
+One of the benefits of hard drive destruction services is how they recycle the leftover materials afterwards.
+Additionally, it’s a package deal that can save on potential recycling costs.
+Also, it can cut back on the time it takes to have hard drives safely disposed and recycled.

 100% Secure Data Disposal